Change Password

 A constraint can be dropped with the ALTER NODE or ALTER EDGE statement.

-To drop an EDGE KEY constraint named eUID from all edge schemas:
+To drop the EDGE KEY constraint from the current graph:

 Restrictions on Properties with Constraints